VictorGoic0/SpendSense/memory-bank/systemPatterns.md

 ### Approval Workflow Pattern
 - **Default Status**: All recommendations start as `pending_approval`
+- **Approve Endpoint**: POST `/recommendations/{recommendation_id}/approve` (PR #23 Complete)
+  - Validates recommendation exists and is in valid state (not already approved, not rejected)
+  - Updates recommendation status to 'approved', sets approved_by and approved_at
+  - Creates OperatorAction record for audit trail
+  - Returns updated recommendation
-- **Bulk Operations**: Operators can approve multiple at once
+- **Bulk Operations**: Operators can approve multiple at once (to be implemented in PR #25)
-- **Override Support**: Store original content, allow edits with reason logging
+- **Override Support**: Store original content, allow edits with reason logging (to be implemented in PR #24)
+- **Reject Support**: Reject recommendations with reason logging (to be implemented in PR #24)
 - **Audit Trail**: All actions logged in `operator_actions` table

 ## Key Technical Decisions